scottcame/piet/README.md

 This Docker Compose file starts the Piet application container itself, as well as the accompanying [mongodb](https://www.mongodb.com/) container for storage of persisted analyses.

+After the containers start, the application will be available at http://localhost/piet. *Note* that it takes awhile for the first connection to the demo backend (up to 60 seconds or so, on a 2019 vintage MacBook Pro) because the demo version loads the mondrian foodmart database and schema.
+(You will see a spinner in Piet with the message "Initializing Connections...").
+Most "regular" data sources don't require this much time to start, and if a data source is slow upon first access, mondrian-rest can be configured to initialize data sources at container startup time rather than lazily upon first access, allowing for a better user experience.
+See the readme in the mondrian-rest codebase for more information on how to configure the controller.

 #### Features

 Piet allows the user to create _Analyses_ from available _Datasets_.
 An instance of Piet is configured with a set of Mondrian connections (the configuration is actually a configuration of